naveenjafer/Analytics-Tool/README.md

-# Analytics-Tool
-The Source code for the analytics tool that is being created and is actively under development.
+This analytics tool has been built and is in it's initial stages.
+It currently supports a few analytics features for youtube and facebook.